System Management Tools

 Procedure

-To use the tool to restart a group of Netreo services (or a Netreo VM), follow the procedure below.
+Follow the procedure below to use the tool to restart a group of Netreo services (or a Netreo VM).

 1. Log in as a user with the SuperAdmin access level to either your primary Netreo appliance or the Netreo instance against which you plan to run the query.